dimajix/flowman/docs/spec/mapping/recursive-sql.md

 ## Description
-The `recursiveSql` mapping allows to execute recursive SQL statements, which refer to themselves.
+The `recursiveSql` mapping allows executing recursive SQL statements, which refer to themselves.
 The result of each step is made available as a temporary table `__this__`.
 Currently, the query has to be a `UNION` where the first part may not contain a reference to `__this__`.
 The first part of the `UNION` will be used to determine the schema of the result.